blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 ### Property Types

-1. Due to how property types are used, they implicitly affect the structure of the data in that they require the existence of a key that matches their URI.
+1. Due to how property types are used, they implicitly affect the structure of the data in that they require the existence of a key that matches their base URI.
 1. Property types define their constraints through a `oneOf` field.
 This `oneOf` is a collection of one or more values where each value is a variant of the "Property Values" (defined below).

 A property type `A` is therefore compatible with another property type `B` if and only if